 During AY 16-17, you had two students whom you supervised in your lab or another creative activity.
 Rather than creating two records, one for each student, you can capture both students and their projects or work in one record.

 The student information box is what's called a dynamic sub-answer or DSA field, and you'll find versions of a DSA on the all scholarships screens (where you can add Mercer related colleagues), scheduled teaching, and university service.
 On screens where you'd like to add Mercer colleagues as collaborators, you select them from a dropdown menu, as seen in the example below:

 If your colleague publishes or presents under a different name, you will need to update the name in the name fields, as seen here:

 Click Run Reports in the left hand menu.

 When the Run Reports screen opens, select the title of your Annual Review from the menu.
 You will be taken to a screen where you can select report options.
 Defaults have been put in place, but you are free to make your own selection.
 The screen shot below shows all report options; it's unlikely that all will be available to you.

 Notes on Options

-2) Whom to Include: Most of you will not have this option This option is available only those who have clearance to run reviews or see reports of others.
+2) Whom to Include: Most of you will not have this option This option is available only to those who have clearance to run and view reports on others.